milkotodorov/tt-tool/README.md

 ## Introduction

 The `Transcribe & Translate Tool (TT-Tool)` is a simple [NodeGUI](https://docs.nodegui.org/) UI for transcribing of audio/video files into subtitle/text and automatic machine translation of the transcribed files or separate ones.
-The transcribing process is using [OpenAI Whisper](https://openai.com/research/whisper) and the translation one is using the [DeepL Engine](https://www.deepl.com/whydeepl).
+The transcribing process is using [Whisper.cpp](https://github.com/ggml-org/whisper.cpp) and the translation one is using the [DeepL Engine](https://www.deepl.com/whydeepl).
 Both processes are independent from each other, however at the moment only one can run at a time.

 ![](tt-tool.gif)

 ## Requirements

-The following two things are required before you can use the `tt-tool`:
+The following are required before the `tt-tool` can be used:

-- Whisper Command-Line Interface (CLI) in order to do the transcribing.
-You have the following two options to choose from:
+- Whisper.cpp Command-Line Interface (CLI) in order to do the transcribing.
-  - The C++ port of the official [OpenAI Whisper in Python](https://github.com/openai/whisper) called [Whisper.cpp](https://github.com/ggerganov/whisper.cpp).
-  - [Windows port of Whisper.cpp](https://github.com/Const-me/Whisper) with GPU acceleration support.

-- The above-mentioned Whisper CLI tools can be downloaded either from the links above (e.g. their official source) and compiled or in the [release section](https://github.com/milkotodorov/tt-tool/releases) there is zipped binaries for Windows and MacOS.

-  As of now the last two works faster than the original Python implementation.
-This will certainly change with time.
+    It can be downloaded from the official `Whisper.cpp` [Releases](https://github.com/ggerganov/whisper.cpp/releases).

-Download the Whisper CLI from one of the options above and save it in a dedicated folder, preferably into the folder where the `tt-tool` is located.
+    Download, unpack it and put the executable into a folder, preferably where the `tt-tool` is located.
 You can configure the exact location into the `tt-tool` itself.

+    > [!NOTE]
+    > The windows distribution of the `tt-tool` has already the Whipser.cpp CLI included for convinience.
+However, it is the CPU-only version.

+    Whisper.cpp CLI for MacOS is available via homebrew.
+Install it with: `brew install whisper-cpp`

 - DeepL API or Authentication Key - it can be obtained as described in the [official DeepL Documentation](https://support.deepl.com/hc/en-us/articles/360020695820-Authentication-Key).